WebAssembly/spec/proposals/memory64/Overview.md

     ⊦ i64 : 2**48
     ```

-* [Memory page limits][valid limits] are classified by their index types
+* [Memory page limits][valid limits] and [Table entry limits][valid limits] are
+  classified by their respective index types
   - ```
     ⊦ it : k    n <= k    (m <= k)?    (n < m)?
     -------------------------------------------
     ⊦ { min n, max m? } : it
     ```

-* Memory types are validated accordingly:
+* Memory and Table types are validated accordingly:
   - ```
     ⊦ limits : it
     --------------